Avg: 3.9 from 543 votes

 From the South Summit: Do not rap, but rather climb back down the ridgetop for 100' and traverse past on easy ledges on the East side of the South Summit.
 Trying to rap often results in snagged ropes here.

-Simply continue the travers and downclimb the next section, placing pro for the follower.
+Simply continue the traverse and downclimb the next section, placing pro for the follower.

 Continuing the climb offers great climbing, but the climbing difficulty increases so it is recommended you be solid at the grade.
 I'd say some of the downclimbing was 5.8.